 });

-• Right tool for the job - choose optimal database per service
+- Right tool for the job - choose the optimal storage for each feature

 Clarifying Additions: Each module grows independently while remaining part of a cohesive whole.
 UI changes become safer because the blast radius stays limited.
 This supports consistent long-term UI development.